Elisa Rego: De Amor Y Deseo

 Come 1995, Elisa reenters studies recorded in this opportunity and what would become of her third album entitled: "De Amor Y Deseo" (Of Love and Desire) an album with a sound conceptual (whole album) much more pop and less reminiscent of latino-sound when it has to do with percussion sessions, ie, there are no songs that remind you first heard music-salsa, merengue-music; but must clarify that the pop that develops in this new album, not a local-style pop, something easily identifiable with a geographic area, it is the opposite, the songs that comprise this album have more international appearance and timeless... it feels that sound, that innate quality that is characteristic of a work that has been seen that better care (without underestimating previous albums with this) is that it seems an album that was recorded in one of these great recording studios international as Abbey Road, for example.

 This disc is removed as first single theme: "Abismo Del Corazón" (Abyss of Heart) (its author, Frank Quintero) which manages to occupy the first place in the radio charts for 15 consecutive weeks.
 After this single follow hits of "Como A Mi" (Like to Me), "Quiero Estar Contigo" (I Wanna Be with You) a song that is a duet with singer Pedro Castillo (former singer of the group Aditus) and, "Se Derritió Mi Soledad" (It Melted My Loneliness) one of the best ballad songs there in all this work-music, song with interpretation strong by singer.

-One of the most interesting songs from the repertoire of this album—and strangely little-advertised on the radio—is the theme entitled "Lo Único Que Quiero" (The Only Thing I Want) a song that for the way it is interpreted by Elisa we reminiscent that style of Aretha Franklin in the force how she sings chorus and also very good combination amalgamated with the backing vocals with lead voice, the song has a very international sound.

 We should also mention that within the album, there are two covers of high quality: In the first, Elisa made a Spanish version of the item entitled "Everything I Own", a song originally performed by David Gate, renamed in this adaptation that Elisa did as "Cada Día Mucho Más" (Every day More Much) a version where the naked ear it feels the influence of reggae music.
 And the second cover, this time the song "Groovin'", original of UB-40 group, renamed in Spanish as "Vive, Siente" (Lives, Feels).
 This album also has 2 bonus tracks and they are these same songs sung in Spanish; but in English this time sung in the voice of Elisa Rego.